 This shows the amount of trust they have in the employees and this is reciprocated by employees in terms of engagement.

-Mentoring programs help employee engagement further.
+Mentoring programs help employee engagement further and even employee engagement softwares.
 The open office culture makes it easy to interact with employees at all levels, providing maximum exposure and collaboration opportunities.

 Facebook goes so far as to offer payouts if you decide to quit working for them.
 It looks like they encourage employees to quit and build their own solutions.
 But, who could walk away from such an engaged work culture?